 There are many types of free data sources available, primarily from governments or research institutions, but also distributed on many commercial platforms.

-These data sources come at lower resolutions and cannot be tasked.
+These data sources often come at lower resolutions and cannot be tasked.

 However, free data sources offer significant advantages like more regular revisits, increasing the number of observations made of the same point on Earth.